kobaltz/clamby/README.md

 `--fdpass : Pass the file descriptor permissions to clamd.
 This is useful if clamd is running as a different user as it is faster than streaming the file to clamd.
 Only available if connected to clamd via local(unix) socket.`

+Setting the `stream` configuration option will stream the file to the daemon.
+This may be useful for forcing streaming as a test for local development.
+Only works when also specifying `daemonize`.
+From the clamdscan man page:

+`--stream : Forces file streaming to clamd.
+This is generally not needed as clamdscan detects automatically if streaming is required.
+This option only exists for debugging and testing purposes, in all other cases --fdpass is preferred.`

 ```ruby
     Clamby.configure({
       :check => false,